JanuaryLabs/sdk-it/packages/typescript/README.md

 ## Description

-This package transforms OpenAPI specifications into fully-typed TypeScript client libraries.
-It focuses on generating clean, organized code that works in any JavaScript environment.
+This package transforms OpenAPI specifications into

+- fully-typed TypeScript client.
+- that works in Node.js, browsers, and any JavaScript runtime.
+- with ability to control the structure, style, and formatting of generated code.

 ## Installation